Chief Administrative Officer - Dr. John R. Kelly

 General Responsibilities of the Office:

-Dr. Kelly spent most of his career in federal service.
-During his time with the federal government, he worked as regional director for Community and Family Support with Navy Region Southeast in Jacksonville, Fla.
-As regional director, he directed the operation of a multi-faceted family support program that encompassed mental health counseling, skills for living training, family advocacy and funeral honors details for service members and their families at 11 Naval installations around the southeastern United States, Cuba and Puerto Rico.
+John spent most of his career as a senior executive with the Department of Defense.
+At the time of his retirement from federal service in December 2005, he worked as Regional Director for Community and Family support with Navy Region South East in Jacksonville, FL.
+As Regional Director, he directed the operation of a broad, multi-faceted family support program that encompassed mental health counseling, psychological testing, family housing, skills for living training, family advocacy and funeral honors details for service members and their families at 12 Naval installations around the South Eastern United States, Cuba and Puerto Rico.

 Home | Government | Business | Visitors | Residents | Online Services | Contacts